CalStott/VPCs/vpc_notes.md

 ### Route Tables

-A route table **defines how traffic is directed within your VPC and outside it**.
+A route table **defines how network traffic is directed within your VPC and outside it**.

 - Each subnet must be associated with one route table.
 - Routes tell traffic where to go — e.g. 0.0.0.0/0 to the internet gateway.
 - Private subnets don’t have a route to an internet gateway (only to a NAT gateway, if needed).

 ### Security Groups (SG) and how SGs work on an INSTANCE level

 A Security Group is a **virtual firewall that controls inbound and outbound traffic to/from EC2 instances**.